-On Saturday, June 1st, there will be a changing of the Guard of Honor at 15:00 as well as a major concert at 18:00 on Palazzo Quirinale grounds.
+On the night before, there will be a changing of the Guard of Honor at 15:00 as well as a major concert at 18:00 on Palazzo Quirinale grounds.

-You’ll even have the opportunity to visit the gardens of Quirinale Palace for free this Sunday!
+You’ll even have the opportunity to visit the gardens of Quirinale Palace for free!

 The only downside to this holiday is that the city gets a bit upended.
 Some banks and museums may shut down and widespread road closures are to be expected.